 The Mexico City policy is a case in point.
-This policy, also known as the Gag Rule, requires all bodies that receive Federal Funding to refrain from performing or promoting abortion.
-This policy has required foreign non-governmental organizations to certify that they will not ‘perform or actively promote abortion as a method of family planning’, even with non-US funds, as a condition of receiving US funds.
+This policy, also known as the Global Gag Rule, requires all bodies that receive Federal Funding to refrain from performing or promoting abortion.
+This policy has required foreign non-governmental organizations to certify that they will not ‘perform or actively promote abortion or even discuss the availability of abortion with a woman with an unplanned pregnancy, even with non-US funds, as a condition of receiving US funds.

 The policy was first introduced by President Reagan (Republican) in 1984, being announced in a UN conference on population in Mexico, and as a result, several international abortion agencies no longer received a portion of their funds from this source.
 The International Planned Parenthood Federation (IPPF) did not alter its operation and lost more than 20% of its total funding, along with other organizations that refused to comply.
 Until challenged in the courts, this applied to US organizations also.

 Bill Clinton (Democrat) rescinded the policy in 1993, stating that it had ‘undermined efforts to promote safe and efficacious family planning programs in foreign nations’.
-In 2001, George W. Bush reinstated it, but was challenged by an amendment in 2007, which he promised to veto.
+In 2001, George W. Bush reinstated it.
 In 2009 it was rescinded again by Barack Obama, an act that was condemned by the Vatican almost immediately.

 In January 2017 Donald Trump reinstated it, expanding it to cover all global health organizations that receive U.S. government funding, rather than only family planning organizations that do, as was previously the case.